Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Introduction

-Our study of Weyl almost periodicity is given in Section \ref{sec:Weyl}.
-One key insight is that Weyl almost periodicity can be understood as simultaneous Besicovitch almost periodicity for all van Hove sequences.
+Our study of Weyl almost periodicity is given in Chapter \ref{sec:Weyl}.
+We note that Weyl almost periodicity can be understood as simultaneous Besicovitch almost periodicity for all van Hove sequences.
 Given this, Result 3 is a rather direct consequence of Result 2.
 Details are given in Theorem \ref{theorem-uniform-phase-problem} and its proof.
-As an application, we discuss a (slight generalization of a) concept of almost periodicity recently introduced by Meyer.
+As an application, we discuss a (slight generalization of a) concept of almost periodicity recently introduced by Meyer in \cite{Mey2}.
 As shown by Meyer, this type of almost periodicity is present in regular model sets in Euclidean space.
 Indeed, finding a concept of almost periodicity present in such models was exactly the motivation for Meyer.
-Here, we show in Corollary \ref{cor:Meyer-implies-Weyl} that this form of almost periodicity entails Weyl almost periodicity.
+Here, we show in Corollary \ref{cor12345} that this form of almost periodicity entails Weyl almost periodicity.
 Given Result 3, this complements the results of Meyer by providing the missing diffraction theory for this form of almost periodicity.

-To a certain extent, Besicovitch almost periodic functions and Weyl almost periodic functions are unavoidable when one deals with pure point diffraction.
-In this sense, there is a uniqueness to our solution of the phase problem.
-Details are discussed in Section~ \ref{sec:unavoidable}.
-Our discussion of dynamical systems is given in Section \ref{sec:Dynamics}.
+Given a certain (weak) continuity assumption, Besicovitch almost periodic functions and Weyl almost periodic functions are unavoidable when one deals with pure point diffraction.
+In this sense, there is a uniqueness to our solution of Questions 2 and 3.
+This is discussed in Chapter \ref{sec:unavoidable}.